Computational Discrete Mathematics

 Course Content

 Exact algebraic computation.
 Arithmetic in finite fields, with polynomials over finite fields and over integers, and with matrices over finite fields and over integers.
-Algorithms for factoring.
+Fast algorithms for multiplication.
 Ideals in Noetherian rings, especially multivariate polynomial rings, Gröbner bases and Buchberger’s algorithm.

 Recommended prerequisites